-- Adventure activities are available only via the organisers, no individual operator of the activities are present.
+- Adventure activities are available only via the organisers, no individual operators of the activities are present.

 - Going with Invincible or Junoon is a good option only if you want to experience the feeling of a camp.
-It involves a lot of discipline, volunteering and may be tiresome for some if you are looking for a picnic or some leisure time.
+It involves a lot of discipline, and volunteering and maybe tiresome for some if you are looking for a picnic or some leisure time.

 PICTURES FROM THIS TRIP